UnKabaraQuiDev/packets4j/README.md

 |  C  | 0  | C2S  | send T2|
 |  S  | 0  | C2S  | read T3|

+Implementing `S2CPacket` and `C2SPacket` in the same subclass for the client and the server ensures that the awaited Object is the same for the two.<br>

 EncryptionManager:
 ```